 To illustrate how much just a few negative reviews can affect your business, consider the following.
 Two restaurants, one with a 3.76 star rating and one with a 3.74 star rating, are rated very differently on Yelp.
 The 3.76 star rating is rounded up to a 4.0 star rating, while the 3.74 rating is rounded down to a 3.5 star rating.
 Consequently, a “mere” .02 point drop in a Yelp average star rating can have a potentially catastrophic effect on a restaurant’s ability to fill seats.

-If you are a professional or business owner dealing with negative and fake reviews on Yelp, we recommend checking out our legal resource, “How to Remove a Yelp Review” to learn your options for removal.
+If you are a professional or business owner dealing with negative and fake reviews on Yelp, we recommend checking out our legal resource, “How to Remove Negative & Fake Yelp Reviews” to learn your options for removal.

 Certainly, one tactic competitors and others utilize to negatively impact your business is to manipulate your average star rating.
 They know if your average star rating is low enough, most consumers will not even bother to read the actual reviews or conduct any other research.
 They will simply move on and shop elsewhere.